bezerker/sndai/README.md

 ## License

-Apache License 2.0.
-See the LICENSE file for details.
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

 For questions or contributions, please open an issue or pull request on the repository.
+If you're interested in joining the Stand and Deliver guild, visit [https://sndguild.com](https://sndguild.com).